 The Graduate Finance Trainee scheme is part of the professional training framework for finance and is open to all ages.
-The scheme is usually a four-year programme combining formal studies for a professional qualification, with office-based placements.
+The scheme is usually a 4-year programme combining formal studies for a professional qualification, with office-based placements.

 Trainees study towards the CIPFA Professional Accountancy Qualification, usually via apprenticeships, to benefit from funding offered by central government.
 CIPFA is the only professional accountancy body in the world exclusively dedicated to public finance.

 - annual rotations, to experience a full financial year cycle

 - annual pay increments

 - pay progression based on performance and completion of qualifications